cycoslave/kali-nethunter-kernels/README.md

 - - -

-We recommend adding the product model & name <!--(as well as ro.product.device)--> to `devicenames`, which you can get by doing:
+We recommend adding the product model & name <!--(as well as ro.product.device, ro.build.product, ro.product.vendor.device, ro.vendor.product.device)--> to `devicenames`, which you can get by doing:

 ```shell
 $ adb shell